pro100broo/Notes/README.md

 Database in Json format includes notes and groups of notes with a custom names.
 The application supports auto-completion of user's commands and multiline text redactor.

+# Attention!
+Before running the application, configure the path to store Json file in AdvancedNotes/databases/json_impl/config.py

 # Venv settings
 ~ Python 3.10 +
 ~ Windows PowerShell or CMD (Linux and MacOS were not tested)